didacog/dr3dev-old/README.md

 	* Added install instructions for docker & docker-compose.
 	* Added support for custom configs init.vim and tmux.conf in files/dots/custom/.
 	* Moved TODO list to README file.
+	* Added example/explanation of how to start coding in godev - README.
 	* Work in progres
 * 0.0.9
 	* Added new goenv-vscode image.